 - Study Subject: The studentships are awarded to support students studying graduate medicine at ANU

 - Scholarship Award: University is offering up to $20,000 per annum

 - Nationality: The grant is available to Australian students.

 Eligibility for the Scholarship:

-Eligible Countries: The scholarship is available to Australian students
+Eligible Countries: The grant is available to Australian students

 Entrance Requirements: Applicants must meet the following criteria:

 The award is available each year to a prospective ANU student who:

 - Is an Australian citizen, holder of an Australian Permanent Resident visa or a permanent humanitarian visa;

 - Has been offered a place in the Medicinae ac Chirurgiae Doctoranda (MChD) program at the ANU Medical School, College of Health and Medicine;